Bethel-nz/aurora/Readme.md

-# Aurora DB
+# Aurora

-Aurora is a high-performance embedded key-value store written in Rust that combines in-memory and disk-based storage for optimal performance.
-It utilizes a two-tiered architecture with hot (in-memory) and cold (disk) storage.
+A hybrid embedded document database with key-value storage and search capabilities

 ## Features